+Are you thinking of getting dental implants in Costa Rica, or some other dental treatment?
 Dental tourism is gaining popularity as dental costs rise.
 In fact, over 1 million people a year now travel overseas for cheaper dental care.
-Costa Rica dental prices make it a popular destination for Americans who live nearby as well as for dental vacationers from all over the world.
+Costa Rica dental prices make it a popular destination for dental tourists from all over the world.

 - Is it safe to visit a dentist in Costa Rica?

 - What kind of work can I have done?

 - How do I find a reputable dentist?